scp756-221/course-site/docs/a1/page.md

 ... server log messages ...
 ~~~

-The client didn't change, so you don't have to rebuild it, only rerun
+The client didn't change, so you don't need to update (rebuild) it, only rerun
 it in its window:

 ~~~bash